IDMNYU/InteractiveInstallation_Spring19_Bennett/Puzzle_1_MaxPoem.md

 * Explore different ways to automate the system

 * Explore different ways to randomize, choose, manipulate, augment the poem and it's irregularity.

+* submit your patch to your github repo label as FirstName_P1.maxpat